shbzhang/GalaxyWarpCorrugations/README.md

 ```

 # Data availability:
-The catalog of clouds used in the paper is available at [Science Data Bank](https://www.scidb.cn) via doi:10.57760/sciencedb.1309
+The catalog of clouds used in the paper is available at [Science Data Bank](https://www.scidb.cn) via `doi:10.57760/sciencedb.1309`

 After downloading the catalog, modify `src/mcmcFittingFunction0129.py` with your settings.
+Modify `sin` to switch between warp fitting and corrugation fitting.
+Modify `params` to switch a parameter between free and fixed.
 Run a McMC fitting process with:
 ```
 python src/mcmcFittingFunction0129.py